mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 She panicked and called again, louder and further than before, "Laen-Laen!"

-There was no answer, but from a distance she spotted the silhouette of something lying underneath Liffa's tree.
-She ran toward them calling Laen-Laen once again, and he made three short whoops to wake up.
+There was no answer, but from a distance she spotted the figure of a saffa lying underneath Liffa's ziyu tree.
+She ran toward it calling for Laen-Laen once again, and he made three short whoops to wake up.

 "Why are you all the way out here, Linyu?"
 She asked him.
 Linyu was curled up between Laen's stretching legs, beginning to awaken.
 The wooden listener was still on hae ear.